octo-cli/octo-cli/docs/operations.md

 **Warning:** The self-hosted runners API for organizations is currently in public beta and subject to change.

 Returns a token that you can pass to the `config` script to remove a self-hosted runner from an organization.
 The token expires after one hour.
 Anyone with admin access to the organization can use this endpoint.
-GitHub Apps must have the `self-hosted runners:write` organization permission to use this endpoint.

 To remove your self-hosted runner from an organization, replace `TOKEN` with the remove token provided by this endpoint.